Cauda equina syndrome ("CES") occurs when there is a compression on the spinal nerve roots.

 - 2014, Pennsylvania: $1.9 Million Verdict.
-A 34-year-old financial manager presents to the ER with complaints of bank pain and numbness.
+A 34-year-old financial manager presents to the ER with complaints of back pain and numbness.
 A CT scan is ordered by the ER doctor and interpreted by the radiologist as degenerative changes with a possible posterior disc bulge and mild stenosis.
 The man is given pain medicine and discharged home.
 The following day, another radiologist reviews the CT scan and recommends that the man undergoes an MRI in due course.
 The man, who then obtained an MRI, was diagnosed with cauda equine syndrome and underwent an emergency surgery.
-He subsequently suffered a loss of bowel, bladder, and sexual function, as well as reduced function of his legs.
+He subsequently suffered a loss of bowel, bladder, and sexual function, as well as a reduced function of his legs.
 He is left with the permanent need for Lofstrand crutches and self-catheterization.
 He sues the hospital, ER physician, and radiologist.
 The hospital was dismissed, and the radiologist settled before trial.
 The case proceeds to trial against the ER physician and the second radiologist that recommended the MRI in due course.
 Plaintiff claims that based on his complaints, an MRI should have initially been ordered to further diagnose his condition, but that when the MRI was finally ordered, he should have been told to return to the hospital immediately.
-Defendants claimed that Plaintiff had a 17-year history of back complaints, stemming from a lacrosse injury and that the CT scan was the only test required and available at the time.
+Defendants claimed that the Plaintiff had a 17-year history of back complaints, stemming from a lacrosse injury and that the CT scan was the only test required and available at the time.
 Plaintiff made an economic future loss of between $1.3 million and $1.5 million.
 Defendant claimed this to be overstated.
 A jury in 2014 found the second radiologist was not negligent, but that the ER physician was.
 The Plaintiff was awarded $410,000 for each of the categories of pain and suffering, mental anguish, disfigurement, and the loss of ordinary pleasures of life, with an additional $220,000 for diminished earning capacity.